skyhitz/docs/skyhitz/docs/skyhitz-expo-next/guidelines.md

 ```

 5. Create a pull request from `master` branch to `prod` branch
-6. Upload build to the stores
+6. Upload the build to the stores